Samaire Armstrong: Television

-Film career
+Film

 Armstrong made her film debut portraying the role of Kara Fratelli, one of the conjoined twins in the parody film Not Another Teen Movie in 2001.
 Samaire has since appeared in notable small roles in films such as Would I Lie To You?, Gramercy Park and Trash.
 In 2006, Armstrong co-starred alongside Lindsay Lohan in the film Just My Luck portraying the role of Maggie, Lohan's character's best friend.
 The film was a box office bomb and was negatively received by critics.

 In 2005, The O.C. producer McG offered the leading female protagonist role in the horror film Stay Alive.
 She portrays the role of Abigail, an aspiring photographer and love interest to Jon Foster's character.
 The film was released on June 29, 2006, and debuted at #3 at the U.S. box office.
 Despite a worldwide gross of just $27,105,095 it was considered a box office success compared to the film's modest $9 million budget.
 The film was negatively received by critics with her performance receiving mixed reviews.

 Armstrong starred as Nell Bedworth in the Canadian comedy It's a Boy Girl Thing, which was released on December 26, 2006, and received positive reviews from critics.
 The film was considered a box office success, earning worldwide $7,385,434.
 Samaire's performance was praised by critics.

-In 2007, Armstrong starred in a relatively small supporting role as Jenny in the horror film Rise: Blood Hunter alongside Lucy Liu.
+In 2007, Armstrong starred in a supporting role as Jenny in the horror film Rise: Blood Hunter alongside Lucy Liu.
 The film was a box office and critical failure.
 She also had a leading role portraying Caitlin Atwater in the Lifetime film The Staircase Murders.
 The film follows the real-life crimes of Michael Peterson who was convicted in 2003 of pushing his wife down the stairs.
 The film received mixed reviews.

 In 2008, Armstrong starred the independent romance film Around June.
 The film follows a young woman who finds love with an illegal immigrant whose love changes her life.
 Filming took place in San Francisco, California, in 2008.
 The film played at the Santa Cruz Festival in 2009.
 Armstrong has since been cast in another independent film, a crime thriller The Last Harbor, which released in 2010.
 She also starred in another thriller, 5 Souls, in 2013.

 Personal life

 Armstrong entered an "outpatient facility" in October 2007 "to deal with some personal issues."
 She checked out after six weeks but returned and stayed for another three months.

 In December 2012, Armstrong and her then-boyfriend Jason Christopher welcomed their first child, a boy.
-She lives in Sedona, Arizona where she went to school as a teen.
+She lives in Sedona, Arizona, where she went to school as a teen.
 In 2022, she ran for and lost the Sedona mayoral election.

 Armstrong is a conservative and voted for Donald Trump in the 2016 presidential election.
-In 2020, she was criticized after claiming that "BLM is a billion dollar domestic terrorist organization" on her Instagram.
+In 2020, she stated that "BLM is a billion dollar domestic terrorist organization" on her Instagram.